 Full text index

-Storing documents in a Document Management System like SeedDMS helps in organizing your scanned paper work, digital media or any other electronic resources you would like to keep at a central place and possibly share with other people.
+Storing documents in a Document Management System like SeedDMS helps in organizing your scanned paper work, digital media, or any other electronic resources you would like to keep at a central place and possibly share with other people.
 When setting up such a system you will have to define some schema how to organize the documents.
 Since SeedDMS offers folders just like a regular file system, this is quite often the preffered way, taking into consideration, that users are well acquainted to such a hierachical folder structure.
 Not seldomly such a structure is sufficient enough to quickly find certain documents, even within several thousands of documents.
 Anyway, one of the key features of all DMS is searching for documents to quickly get what your are looking for.
 SeedDMS supports two kinds of searching

 • Database search